el-rookie/Stappler/README.md

 Software developed on the course of the Software Engineering subject at the Computer Engineering and Informatics Department, University of Patras.

+To Run the programm:
+1. IMPORTANT STEP: DISABLE THE ANTIVIRUS
+2. Download the zip file from clone/download
+3. Extract zip file
+4. Run the Stappler.exe
+5. Use admin as username and admin123 as password
+6. Done!